anomalia—Latin (1) irregularity, anomaly

-We therefore plan to investigate automation of provisioning, deployment, configuration, setup, running and monitoring of the clusters, application, and benchmarking harness and metrics.
+We, therefore, plan to investigate automation of provisioning, deployment, configuration, setup, running, and monitoring of the clusters, application, and benchmarking harness and metrics.
 Instaclustr has provisioning and monitoring APIs so we’ll start out by showing how these can be used to make the process more automatic and repeatable.

 Here’s an overview of the main components, where they will be deployed, and the grand plan for automation:

 Let’s look at the application domain in more detail.
-In the previous blog series on Kongo, a Kafka focussed IoT logistics application, we persisted business “violations” to Cassandra for future use using Kafka Connect.
+In the previous blog series on Kongo, a Kafka focused IoT logistics application, we persisted business “violations” to Cassandra for future use using Kafka Connect.
 For example, we could have used the data in Cassandra to check and certify that a delivery was free of violations across its complete storage and transportation chain.